 Guarantee for Job Competency

-Effective May 1992, Richland College made certain guarantees to its students who earn an Associate in Applied Sciences degree or who complete a certificate program.
+Effective May 1992, Richland College made certain guarantees to its students who earn an Associate of Applied Science degree or who complete a certificate program.
 If an Associate in Applied Sciences or Certificate Program graduate is judged by his or her employer to be lacking in technical job skills identified as exit competencies for his or her specific degree or certificate program, the graduate will be provided up to nine tuition-free hours of additional skill training by the college under the conditions of the guarantee policy.

 Special conditions, which apply to the guarantee, are as follows: